fschaefer/Stately.js/README.md

             'break':  /* => */ 'BROKEN'
         },
         'BROKEN': {
-            fix: function () {
+            'fix': function () {
                 this.fixed = (this.fixed === undefined ?
 1 : ++this.fixed);
                 return this.fixed < 3 ? this.OPEN : this.BROKEN;
             }
         }
     });

-    //the initial state of the door is open(it's the first state object) console.log(door.getMachineState() === 'OPEN');        // true;
+    //the initial state of the door is open (it's the first state object) console.log(door.getMachineState() === 'OPEN');        // true;

     //close and lock the door